-In direct challenge, black-clad protesters deface Beijing's Hong Kong office
+Hong Kong police fire tear gas as protests descend into chaos

 They said it was unclear whether the explosives were related to the protest.

-Reporting by Greg Torode, Clare Jim, Marius Zaharia, Donny Kwok, Felix Tam, Aleksander Solum in HONG KONG; Additional reporting by Michael Martina in Beijing; Writing by Anne Marie Roantree; Editing by Dale Hudson and Louise Heavens
+Reporting by Greg Torode, Clare Jim, Marius Zaharia, Joel Flynn, Donny Kwok, Felix Tam, Aleksander Solum in HONG KONG; Additional reporting by Michael Martina in Beijing; Writing by Anne Marie Roantree; Editing by Dale Hudson and Louise Heavens